phmartinsnetto/wordle-recreation/README.md

 First thing I did was actually playing the game, so I went to their site (https://www.nytimes.com/games/wordle/index.html) and played it once.
 I did have played this game in the past, so I still remember it well and one playthrough now was enough for me to remember the game's aspects.
 Basically:
-  - There is a word of six letters that you have to guess.
+  - There is a word of five letters that you have to guess.
 The word is in English, and people's names seem not to be included in the possibilities.
   - You have 6 tries.
 In each try you make a guess of a word and you win the game if you get the word right.
   - If you guess wrong, the game will inform which letters of your guess are part of the target word.
 The game does that by coloring green the letters that are part of the word AND are in the exact same position in both the guess and target word.
 The game will color in yellow the letters that are part of the target